Plans for the UK's first tiny house regenerative settlement in Sea Mills, Bristol.

 The Site

-The proposed site at Sea Mills is made up of two areas of land on the former training centre known as ‘Matrix’.
-It was in the past used for construction skills training and is now looked after by residential guardians.
-Some of the open space has been looked after by neighbours under garden licenses with the Council.
-This area will continue to be a shared garden and food growing area in keeping with it's heritage.
+The proposed site at Sea Mills is made up of two areas of land on the former construction skills training centre known as ‘the Matrix’.
+It's apt that it will again be place for learning about building skills but now with. focus on resilience, nature and community.
+It is currently looked after by residential guardians.
+The green open space on the west side of the north site has been looked after by neighbours for many years under garden licenses with the Council.
+Most of this area (plus other new areas) will continue to be a shared garden and food growing area in keeping with this care and its heritage.

 In 2020, Bristol City Council invited THCB to bid for the land, and have made us ‘preferred bidder’.
 Due to our values, ideas, approach and vision, we have been given the opportunity to develop these Matrix sites.